Danji-30/Danji-30/README.md

-- 👋 Hi, I’m @Danji-30
+-  Hi
-- 👀 I’m interested in ... programming
+  I’m interested in ... programming
-- 🌱 I’m currently learning ...
-C language
+  I’m currently learning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... contact me on FB

 <!---
 Danji-30/Danji-30 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.